 An American-born publisher and printer based in Paris, Michael Woolworth established his atelier in 1985.
 The shop specializes in lithography techniques as well as woodcuts, linocuts, monotypes, etchings and multiples, all exclusively on hand presses.
 Michael Woolworth Publications produces its own editions throughout the year and organizes events in galleries, museums, bookstores, art fairs as well as in the print shop.

 Shortly after his arrival in Paris in 1979, Michael Woolworth met Franck Bordas (grandson of lithographer Fernand Mourlot), who had just opened up his own lithography shop.
 He worked there for six years, first as an assistant and then as partner, working with such artists as Roberto Matta, Jean Dubuffet, Gilles Aillaud, Jorge Camacho, Henri Cueco, Erró, Daniel Pommereulle, Hervé Di Rosa, Jean Messagier, François Boisrond and Guy Rougemont.
+They went through three addresses.
+First, 4 rue des Guillemites, 75004, then 192, rue de Clignancourt, 75018, to finish at 7, rue Princesse, 75006, all in Paris.

 In 1985, he opened his own print shop on the Île Saint Louis.
 His first project, with the Surrealist Matta, consisted of 90 scenes from Cervantes’ Don Quixote.
 He continued collaborations with Daniel Pommereulle and Jorge Camacho and invited several new artists to work at the shop including Americans William MacKendree and Marc Marder, a composer; Austrian Gunter Damisch, and numerous French artists: Hyperrealist Claude Yvel, Figuration Libre artist Rémi Blanchard, abstract painters Frédérique Lucien, Stéphane Bordarier, Jean-François Maurige and Pierre Mabille, and Arman, with whom he made the 1997 book Afrikan Matricule, a poem by Joseph Guglielmi with 26 original lithographs.